WillPresley/hosts/readme_template.md

 exist, it will be created.

 `--replace`, or `-r`: trigger replacing your active hosts

+`--skipstatichosts`, or `-s`: `false` (default) or `true`, omit the standard section, at the top containing lines like `127.0.0.1 localhost`.
+This is useful for configuring proximate DNS services on the local network.

 ## How do I control which sources are unified?